Independent-AI-Labs/AMI-UX/research/SCHEMA_UI_ENTERPRISE_RESEARCH.md

 # Metadata-Driven UI Research & Enterprise Pattern Synthesis

+**STATUS: INDUSTRY RESEARCH - NOT IMPLEMENTED**
+This document synthesizes enterprise patterns for metadata-driven UIs.
+No implementation exists as of 2025-10-01.

 ## Objective
 Establish an enterprise-ready strategy for auditable, testable, modular, on-demand UI generation driven by backend schemas.
 This memo surveys industry precedents, extracts repeatable patterns, and recommends architecture, governance, and tooling that align with AMI's requirements.